How can you determine in a template if a number can be evenly divided by another number?

-In website content display, we often encounter situations where we need to adjust the layout or style based on the divisibility of numbers, such as setting different background colors for odd and even rows of tables, or starting a new row for grouping display every fixed number of contents.In the template system of Anqi CMS, implementing such logical judgments is quite direct and efficient.
+In website content display, we often encounter situations where we need to adjust the layout or style according to the divisibility of numbers, such as setting different background colors for the odd and even rows of a table, or starting a new row for grouping display every fixed number of contents.In the AnQi CMS template system, implementing such logical judgments is quite direct and efficient.

-For determining whether a number can be evenly divided by another number, AnQi CMS provides a very convenient and powerful tool:divisiblebyFilter.
-This filter is specifically used to check if one number can be perfectly divided by another number, that is, the remainder of the division operation is zero.
+For determining whether a number can be evenly divided by another number, Anqi CMS provides us with a very convenient and powerful tool:divisiblebyFilter.
+This filter is used to check if a number can be perfectly divided by another number, i.e., the remainder of the division is zero.

 {{ 被检查的数字 | divisibleby: 整除数 }}